These vegan black bean tacos are super quick and easy to prepare for a delicious vegetarian meal.

 Making Ahead & Storing

-• The garlic cilantro sauce can be stored in the fridge for 1-2 days.
+• The cilantro garlic lime sauce can be stored in the fridge for 1-2 days in an airtight container.

-• The pickled red onion can be made up to 1 week in advance.
+• The pickled red onion can be made up to 1 week in advance and stored in the fridge in a sealed glass jar.

-• The black bean mixture will store well in the fridge for 4-5 days and can be reheated in a pan or the microwave.
+• The black bean mixture will store well in the fridge for 4-5 days in a sealed container and can be reheated in a pan or the microwave.

 • Leftover black beans work well for more tacos or black bean wraps, burritos, burrito bowls, enchiladas and taco salads.

-• Any leftover cabbage slaw can be stored for about 2 days in the fridge.
+• Any leftover cabbage slaw can be stored for about 2 days in the fridge in an airtight container.

 Print